RoaaHamoudah/HTML-Web-Assignment1/README.md

 ## Tasks and Requirements
 1. **Folder Structure**
-   - The website's folder is organized on CSHost under public_html.
+   - The website's folder is organized on CSHost under 'public_html'.